itsmeYaz/recipe-sharing-api/README.md

 ## 💡 About the Application

 This application is a Recipe Sharing System built using Node.js, and Express.
 It provides a RESTful API for creating, reading, updating, and deleting (CRUD) recipes.
+Additionally, it includes user management features, allowing for the creation, reading, updating, and deletion of user accounts.

 ## 🌟 Features